-	- For AP Exams and the PSAT/NMSQT, tell their school counselor, test coordinator, or SSD Coordinator that they plan to test with accommodations.
+- For AP Exams, the PSAT/NMSQT, and the PSAT 10 tell their school counselor, test coordinator, or SSD Coordinator that they plan to test with accommodations.
 This should be done as soon as possible so there is time to make arrangements and order appropriate materials.

 - If they’re approved just before a test, contact the College Board to see if the accommodations can be used on that test.